DIY Wedding Decorations: Ideas That Actually Work

 Choose 2–3 Projects Maximum

 The biggest DIY mistake is overcommitting.
-Couples who attempt to DIY centrepieces, signage, favours, table numbers, a photo booth, and ceremony décor simultaneously end up exhausted and resentful.
+Couples who attempt to DIY centerpieces, signage, favors, table numbers, a photo booth, and ceremony décor simultaneously end up exhausted and resentful.
 Instead, pick 2–3 projects that align with your skills and have the highest visual impact.
-Signage, table arrangements, and favours are the three categories where DIY consistently delivers good results without requiring professional-level talent.
+Signage, table arrangements, and favors are the three categories where DIY consistently delivers good results without requiring professional-level talent.

 - 2